weihan-01/tp/docs/DeveloperGuide.md

 **MSS**

-1. User creates a new senior record in system with the command "add-snr"
+1. User creates a new senior record in system
 2. User need to minimally key in name, risk tag, phone, and address for "add-snr" command
 3. User can optionally key in notes and caregiver id for "add-snr" command
 4. New senior record is added